-In 1993, the Base Realignment and Closure (BRAC) committee determined that the corporation consisting of six Naval Aviation Depots possessed excess industrial capacity.
+The 1993 Base Realignment and Closure (BRAC) committee determined that the six Naval Aviation Depots possessed excess industrial capacity.
 Consequently, three of the depots were selected for closure, one of which was NADEP Alameda.
 After 56 years of superior performance in service of the United States Navy, the facility closed in 1997 as directed by the Base Realignment and Closure Act of 1990.

-Naval Air Station Alameda’s aircraft repair facility was a professional organization dedicated to the technology demands of maintaining the fleet in readiness.
+Naval Air Station Alameda’s aircraft repair facility was a professional organization dedicated to maintaining the fleet readiness.
 Alameda’s facility was the largest industry in the East Bay area and was proud of its reputation.

 The number of fleet aircraft had increased a thousand fold since World War II.
-Additionally, Anti-Submarine Warfare (ASW) had moved more and more into the arena.
+Anti-Submarine Warfare (ASW) had moved into the arena.
 From the bottom of the sea to the cold vacuum of outer space, the responsibility for the defense of the West became a herculean effort.
 Alameda kept our resources in ready condition.

-In time, the workload became even more focused on Anti-Submarine Warfare (ASW) operational readiness.
-The facility reduced the time that vital ASW aircraft engines and related systems were out of action for required rework.
-Eventually, ASW would comprise more than half of Alameda’s workload.
+Workload became even more focused on Anti-Submarine Warfare (ASW) operational readiness.
+The facility reduced the time that vital ASW aircraft engines and systems were out of action for required rework.
+ASW would comprise more than half of Alameda’s workload.
 The rest of the workload was broken down as follows: